brooklyndevs/metroly-html5/README.md

 Can I add more stuff to grunt?
 --------
-Feel free to install as much of useful pluging to grunt as as you wish! ;p
+Feel free to add as much of useful tasks to Gruntfile as as you can! ;p

 Notes